Who Should Perform the Whipple Procedure? continued...

 Other possible complications include:

-- Weight loss.
-Most patients can expect to lose about 7% of their weight.
+Weight loss.
+Most patients can expect to lose weight after the surgery.

 Diabetes.This condition can develop if too many insulin-producing cells are removed from the pancreas.
 However, patients who have normal blood sugar before surgery are unlikely to develop diabetes, and those who recently developed diabetes before surgery are even likely to improve.